 Probably not.
 Those jobs are dangerous.
 You go to work and risk your life.
 Employers know that, so they offer high pay and benefits.
 They need to make risking your life worthwhile.

 But we’re at a point in our society where we’re asking minimum wage workers to risk not only their own lives, but the lives of their family members as well.
 And for what?
 Paltry pay?
 The “economy”?

 And the worst part is – we aren’t asking.
 Not really.
 What choice do they have?
 They can go to their menial low wage job or they can quit.
 But if they quit, they no longer have the opportunity to collect unemployment.
 There aren’t enough remote jobs to go around.
 There is no help from the government.
 Go to work and risk death, or stay home and risk destitution.

 Those are the options.

 We as society have made a decision.
 These people’s lives aren’t worth anything.
 We’re willing to sacrifice not only them, but their families, in order to cling to an economic system that clearly doesn’t work for everyone.

 This is apparent in the protests that are happening all around the country.
 People aren’t protesting to go back to work because they lost their jobs.
-People are protesting to force their wage slaves to go back to work because they have to give up some creature comforts that they’ve been used to.
+People are protesting to force their indentured servants to go back to work because they have to give up some creature comforts that they’ve been used to.